jmdaly/CO60/README.md

 The board outline libraries were created by amtra5, and full credit goes to him for their design.

-There is an active keyboard design community on the /r/mk discord.
+There is an active keyboard design community on the MechKeys discord.
 The users there have been very helpful, and I've learned a significant amount about PCB design from them.